 Deirdre McSweeney

-Deirdre joined permanent tsb in 1997 spending time in Dublin and Cork retail banking channels and retail credit departments.
+Deirdre joined Permanent TSB in 1997 spending time in Dublin and Cork retail banking channels and retail credit departments.
 Deirdre is currently Territory Sales Manager in Clonakilty and Skibbereen, West Cork.

 Deirdre is a Chartered Banker, has studied extensively with IOB, completing the QFA exams, and also holds a BFS Degree from UCD.